About Us

 Alex Daniel

-NJCJI’s Counsel, Alex R. Daniel, supports NJCJI’s advocacy efforts before all branches of government.
+NJCJI’s General Counsel, Alex R. Daniel, supports NJCJI’s advocacy efforts before all branches of government.
 Alex monitors New Jersey court decisions to assess their impact on the state’s civil justice system and administers NJCJI’s amicus program, representing NJCJI in select cases affecting the system.
-He also conducts the critical legal and policy research underlying NJCJI’s legislative and regulatory advocacy.
+He also conducts the critical legal and policy research underlying NJCJI’s legislative and regulatory advocacy, and regularly testifies before the New Jersey Legislature regarding a wide range of proposed laws affecting the state’s civil justice system.
 Alex produces NJCJI’s weekly newsletter and organizes its events.

-Before joining NJCJI, Alex was in private legal practice for several years, representing businesses, governmental entities, and individual clientele in state and federal courts at all stages of civil litigation.
+Before joining NJCJI, Alex was in private legal practice for a decade, representing businesses, governmental entities, and individual clientele in state and federal courts at all stages of civil litigation.
 His practice focused on defense of class-action claims, consumer fraud matters, complex business disputes and litigation, mass torts, environmental litigation and site remediation, government investigations, and appellate matters.

 Alex began his legal career as a law clerk for Justice Anne M. Patterson of the New Jersey Supreme Court.
 He received his J.D., summa cum laude, from Seton Hall University School of Law, and was a member of the Order of the Coif.
 Alex also received his B.A., summa cum laude, from Seton Hall University.
 He is licensed to practice law in New Jersey and before the U.S. District Court for the District of New Jersey.